Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 This reference solution requires the following:

-- Azure Sphere SDK version 19.09 or above.
+- Azure Sphere SDK version 19.10 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
-Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) if needed.
+Install [the Azure Sphere SDK Preview](https://docs.microsoft.com/azure-sphere/install/install-sdk) for Visual Studio or Windows if needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards to each other